MagnifiScience Centre

-The MagnifiScience Centre (MSC) is an independent science center in Karachi, with a mission to develop among the populace an interest in scientific thinking, scientific literacy, and scientific methods through engagement with interactive exhibits and programmes.
+The MagnifiScience Centre (MSC) is a science centre in Karachi, with a mission to develop among the populace an interest in scientific thinking, scientific literacy, and scientific methods through engagement with interactive exhibits and programmes.

-The MSC’s multistorey building, located in the City Railway Colony of Saddar, opened to the public in September 2021.
-Following its vision "science is for everyone", MSC promotes scientific literacy through experiential informal learning channels which spark curiosity, and encourage critical thinking and problem-solving.
-The MSC aims to remove barriers to STEM education for the public, particularly for marginalised communities and disabled persons.
+The MSC's multistorey building, located in the City Railway Colony of Saddar, opened to the public in September 2021.
+Following its stated vision that "science is for everyone", MSC promotes scientific literacy through experiential informal learning intended to spark curiosity and encourage critical thinking and problem-solving.
+The MSC states an aim of reducing barriers to STEM education for the public, particularly for marginalised communities and disabled persons.

-The Science Centre features over 400 interactive exhibits that enable visitors to get a hands-on understanding of different science concepts and relate them to daily life.
+The Science Centre features over 400 interactive exhibits intended to give visitors a hands-on understanding of scientific concepts and their relation to daily life.
+In its first four years, the MSC attracted more than 650,000 visitors.

-The MagnifiScience Centre is a project and run by The Dawood Foundation, a not-for-profit organisation, certified by the Pakistan Centre for Philanthropy (PCP).
+The MagnifiScience Centre is a project run by The Dawood Foundation, a not-for-profit organisation, certified by the Pakistan Centre for Philanthropy (PCP).

 Origins of MagnifiScience

-In 2016, The Dawood Foundation conducted its first science exhibition, called MagnifiScience exhibition at the Dawood Public School.
+In 2016, The Dawood Foundation conducted its first science exhibition, called MagnifiScience exhibition, at the Dawood Public School.
 Due to its success, it was held again the following year at the same premises.
-Thereafter, Pakistan's first science studio - TDF MagnifiScience Children's Studio - was opened in 2018.
+Pakistan's first science studio, the TDF MagnifiScience Children's Studio, subsequently opened in 2018.

 In October 2018, a science exhibition was held in Islamkot, Sindh.
-An increasing need for a larger space led to the start of the construction of the building in 2019.
+An increasing need for a larger space led to the start of construction of the building in 2019.

-In November 2021, the President of Pakistan, Dr Arif Alvi, officially inaugurated the Science Centre.
+In November 2021, the President of Pakistan, Arif Alvi, formally inaugurated the Science Centre.